marksibrahim/why-calculus-works/complex_analysis.md

 # Complex Analysis

+References:

+_A First Course In Complex Analysis_, by Beck, Marchesi, Pixton, and Sabalka

 # Complex Plane

 Why Complex Numbers?
 As Bombelli pondered the solutions to $$x^3 = 5x + 3$$, he discovered it's useful to consider not just real number, but complex numbers too.
 The set of complex numbers, $$\mathbb{C}$$, is called the **Complex Plane**.
 We can think of the complex plane, as a set of points $$x + i y$$ where $$x, y \in \mathbb{R}$$.
 In other words, we can think of complex numbers as numbers in $$\mathbb{R}^2$$.